OUR VISION STATEMENT

 High Quality Tuition.
 Our excellent results enable our students to move on to the university or career of their choice.

 Extensive Curriculum Choice.
 We offer a wide range of A Level courses including.
 We also offer BTEC courses in Sport , Health & Social Care, Business and IT.
-Students are also given the opportunity to complete the Extended Project Qualification and to join the Career Ready scheme.
+Students are also given the opportunity to complete the Extended Project Qualification and to join the Career Ready programme.

 Careful Charting of Each Student’s Progress.
 Parents are sent assessment reports at regular intervals throughout both Year 12 and Year 13 and parents and students are invited to attend Consultation Evenings with subject tutors to discuss every individual student’s progress.
 Detailed reports are issued in the year for both Year 12 and 13.

 Advice, Guidance and Support.
 This begins with the transition from Year 11 to the Sixth Form and continues right through to the provision of care and support offered in Year 13 to ensure each of our students in Year 13 progresses to Higher Education or employment.
 Shortly after joining the Sixth Form, Year 12 students and their parents are invited to a Sixth Form Information Evening to ensure they have all the information they require for an effective transition into the Sixth Form and a clear overview of our expectations of students through Years 12 and 13.